pooja-kh-26/pooja-kh-26/README.md

 </a>

-## 👩‍🎓 About Me
+## 💡 About Me

-I'm a 6th semester **Information Science and Engineering** student at **RV Institute of Technology and Management**, Bengaluru.
+I'm a 6th semester Information Science and Engineering student
-I’m passionate about web development, real-world problem solving, and building things that matter!
+with a strong passion for building impactful tech, solving real-world problems,

----
+and turning ideas into meaningful projects that matter.

 ## 🚧 Current Work